sweng-epfl/public/lectures/Asynchrony/ReadMe.md

 Instead of overly-simple callbacks, modern code uses _futures_.
 A future is an object that represents an operation in one of three states: in progress, finished successfully, or failed.
+It is a kind of "box" that encapsulates a bit of code that may or may not have started executing yet.

 In Java, futures are represented with the `CompletableFuture<T>` class, where T is the type of the result.
+For instance, a synchronous operation could return `String`, and an equivalent asynchronous operation would return `CompletableFuture<String>` instead.
 Since `void` is not a type, Java has the type `Void` with a capital `V` to indicate no result, thus an asynchronous operation that would return `void` if it was synchronous instead returns a `CompletableFuture<Void>`.
 `CompletableFuture`s can be composed with synchronous operations and with asynchronous operations using various methods.

 ### Composing `CompletableFuture`s